imsaichauhan/garch/README.md

 market risk practice: ARIMA mean equation, GARCH variance equation, conditional VaR derivation, and Basel traffic light backtest.

-This type of analysis is used by climate risk teams at rating agencies, asset managers, and bank treasury desks to quantify how physical climate events translate into measurable equity risk.

 ---

 ## Data Sources